-My primary research interest lies in International Trade, International Macroeconomics and Economic Growth.
-I also have interest in Applied Econometrics, Development Economics and Economic Geography.
+My primary research interest lies in International Economics, Development Economics and Applied Econometrics.
+I also have interest in Open Economy Macroeconomics and Economic Geography.
 You can find my research statement in here.

 Value-added Trade, Exchange Rate Pass-Through, and Trade Elasticity: Revisiting Trade Competitiveness [Job Market Paper]